 Monotonicity: Y ≥ X ⇒ ρ(Y ) ≤ ρ(X).
 A random cash flow or future value Y that is always greater than X should have a lower risk: this makes sense, because it means that less has to be added to Y than to X to make it acceptable, and the amount to be added is the risk measure

-Subadditivity: ρ(X + Y ) ≤ ρ(X) + ρ(Y ).
+Sub-additivity: ρ(X + Y ) ≤ ρ(X) + ρ(Y ).

 Positive homogeneity: ρ(hX) = hρ(X)for h > 0.
 The risk of a position is proportional to its scale or size, and makes sense if we are dealing with liquid positions in marketable instruments.